Join Fox News for access to this content

 "They're literally chiding a reporter for doing the journalistic thing while encouraging everybody, apparently, to do the journalistic thing with literally no self-awareness," the CBS News insider said.

-The insider said many longtime CBS News employees feel its journalism started to suffer when the company went "full DEI," referring to the diversity, equity, and inclusion push that has rocked corporate America in recent years.
+The insider said many longtime CBS News employees feel its journalism started to suffer when the company went "full DEI," referring to the diversity, equity and inclusion push that has rocked corporate America in recent years.

-"If you listen to that stupid call, which everybody was just outraged by … the corporate speak they use, ‘We hear you,’ and all that stuff, it doesn’t sound like a news division.
+"If you listen to that stupid call, which everybody was just outraged by… the corporate speak they use, ‘We hear you,’ and all that stuff, it doesn’t sound like a news division.
 It sounds like a creepy DEI organization," the insider said.

 "People are mad, there is a huge outcry," the insider said.
 "Prior to the Tony stuff, I had just been hearing chatter about the DEI hires and promotions that makes no sense in terms of merit."

-Puck media reporter Dylan Byers called it a "fast-metastasizing, five-alarm s--tshow" that has polarized CBS News in a piece that suggested Dokoupil found himself in hot water for asking questions that were not cleared by the network’s Race and Culture unit.
+Puck media reporter Dylan Byers called it a "fast-metastasizing, five-alarm s---show" that has polarized CBS News in a piece that suggested Dokoupil found himself in hot water for asking questions that were not cleared by the network’s Race and Culture unit.

 "Last Tuesday, while the CBS News leadership was consumed with the network’s vice presidential debate, the issue was elevated to the network’s Race and Culture unit, which was formed in the summer of 2020, amid the George Floyd reckoning, and determines whether the ‘tone, content, and intention’ of any segment or package are suitable for the network’s air," Byers reported.